 Now here comes the catch.
-Even if the website is 20 years old, it’s still possible that it’s owned by scammers who have purchased a 20-year old domain that used to be something completely different, and turned it into a fake online store over night.
+Even if the 3rd party tools show you that a website is 20 years old, it’s still possible that it’s owned by scammers who have purchased a 20-year old domain that used to be something completely different, and turned it into a fake online store over night.

 But how do they do that?

 Once the owner of a domain name isn’t interested in it any more and doesn’t pay for its renewal, the domain goes on a public auction where anyone is able to buy it.
 Sometimes all it takes is $10 for scammers to become owners of a 20-years old domain.

 Luckily there are a lot of tools such as the archive.org that are able to show you exactly how the website associated with the domain looked like in the past..